natelandau/shell-scripting-templates/docs/function-list.md

 >The number of paragraphs to extract (default: 1).

 string $resource (optional)
->The resource from which to extract the paragraphs (default: darwin).
+>The resource from which to extract the paragraphs (default: muir).

 #### Return